 Writers at Musso and Frank Grill

-The restaurant features a diverse menu of steaks, pasta, and salads.
-Popular dishes include their fettuccine alfredo, with pasta made fresh in their own kitchen, and flannel cakes for dessert.
-The recipe for their alfredo sauce was a known favorite of actress Elizabeth Taylor.
+A diverse menu of steaks, pasta, and salads provides options for any discerning taste.
+Popular dishes include fettuccine alfredo, with pasta made fresh in their own kitchen, and flannel cakes for dessert.
+The alfredo sauce recipe was a known favorite of actress Elizabeth Taylor, a frequent patron.

-Hollywood, California, has a population of approximately 85,000 residents in 3.5 square miles, making it one of the densest areas within Los Angeles County.
-Technically, it is not incorporated as a city but thought of one because of its distinct history, its annual holiday parade, and an honorary mayor.
+Hollywood, California, is only 3.5 square miles, but it is one of the densest areas within Los Angeles County.
+Technically, it is not incorporated as a city but local residents think of it as such because of its distinct location, history, annual holiday parade, and honorary mayor.

 Each year, 3.5 million tourists from around the world walk its famous streets, like Hollywood Boulevard, Sunset Boulevard, and Melrose, to enjoy one-of-a-kind entertainment and shopping.